syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Layout-types.md

 {% endhighlight %}

-2. **Continuous**-In the **Continuous** **Layout** type, the entire rich-text content is rendered continuously in a single page, similar to the Web Layout view of Microsoft Word.
-This layout looks like a simple text box with rich-text content and can be used for applications such as forums and blogs.
+2. Continuous - In the **Continuous** **Layout** type, the entire rich-text content is rendered continuously in a single page similar to the Web Layout view of the Microsoft Word.
+This layout looks like a simple textbox with rich-text content and can be used for applications such as forums and blogs.

 ![](Layout-types_images/Layout-types_img2.jpeg)